Geometry of PCF parameters in spaces of quadratic polynomials: Optimal general upper bounds

 because $\rho_1$ is dominant to $\C^2$ (in which special points are Zariski dense).
-The general bound on the number of special points on lines $L \in V$ will be 1 unless either \begin{enumerate} \item[(S)] there is a special surface in $\rho_2(\cC_V^2)$ other than the diagonal $\Delta$, intersecting $L \times L$ in a curve for general $L \in V$ and whose preimage by $\rho_2$ projects dominantly to the base $V$; or \item[(C)] there is a special curve in $\rho_2(\cC_V^2)$, not contained in $\Delta$, intersecting $L \times L$ in a (nonempty) finite set for general $L \in V$ and whose preimage by $\rho_2$ projects dominantly to the base $V$. \end{enumerate} Indeed, if an infinite collection of lines $L$ had at least 2 special points, then the Zariski closure of those pairs of points would lie outside of $\Delta$ and form a special subvariety of the image $\rho_2(\cC_V^2)$ as described; this special subvariety will have dimension 1 or 2 because the hypersurface $\rho_2(\cC_V^2)$ in $\C^4$ cannot be special by Proposition \ref{not special M}.
+The general bound on the number of special points on lines $L \in V$ will be 1 unless either \begin{enumerate} \item[(S)] there is a special surface contained in the Zariski closure $\overline{\rho_2(\cC_V^2)}$, other than the diagonal $\Delta_{1,3}$, intersecting $L \times L$ in a curve for general $L \in V$; or \item[(C)] there is a special curve contained in the Zariski closure $\overline{\rho_2(\cC_V^2)}$, not contained in $\Delta_{1,3}$, intersecting $L \times L$ in a nonempty finite set for general $L \in V$. \end{enumerate} Indeed, if an infinite collection of lines $L$ in $V$ had at least 2 special points, then the Zariski closure of those pairs of points would not be contained in $\Delta_{1,3}$ and would form a special subvariety lying in $\overline{\rho_2(\cC_V^2)}$.
+Some irreducible component $Z$ of this Zariski closure will be positive dimensional (because it contains an infinite collection of points), and it must have dimension $< \dim \overline{\rho_2(\cC_V^2)} = 3$ because the hypersurface $\overline{\rho_2(\cC_V^2)}$ in $\C^4$ cannot be special by Proposition \ref{not special M}.
+Thus, $Z$ is either a curve or a surface.
+Because the collection of lines $L$ containing these special points was infinite in the curve $V$, some component $Z$ must have preimage $\rho_2^{-1}(Z)$ that projects dominantly to $V$.
+The dimension of the intersection of $Z$ with the general $L\times L$, as described in cases (S) and (C), then follows by dimension count, exactly as in \S\ref{proof of optimal}.

-We will see that cases (1) and (2) of the proposition correspond to the existence of special surfaces (S) and case (3) of the proposition gives rise to a special curve as in (C).
-We work case by case, considering each type of special surface or curve in $\C^4$:
+We will see that cases (1) and (2) of the proposition correspond to the existence of special surfaces of type (S), and case (3) of the proposition gives rise to special curves of type (C).
+For each of the families (1), (2), and (3), it is clear that there are infinitely many lines in the family containing at least 2 distinct special points.
+It will remain to show that there are at most 2 special points on all but finitely many lines in each of these families.